AdobeDocs/dynamic-media-classic.en/help/using/upgrade-faq.md

 ## Consulting services

 +++**Can I complete the upgrade process on my own?**
-No. Work with your Adobe representative and AGS to scope your upgrade.
+No. To scope your upgrade, work with your Adobe representative and AGS.

 +++